AsterMiha/slate-editor-tests/README.md

 ## Selection behavior
 By default, the selection direction influences the fields that will be merged when deleting the selected section.
 ## Copy paste
-Pasting inside a text element: all copied parts become text Pasing on a new line: all parts keep their initial type (exercise/question/solution)
+Pasting inside a text element: all copied parts become text.
+Pasing on a new line: all parts keep their initial type (exercise/question/solution)
 ## TODO
 - [ ] copy paste for simple example: